fssilva/MockGenerator/README.md

 * `.sourcery.yml` - Sourcery configuration file
 * `AutoMockable.stencil` - Mock template

-2. Open the `.sourcery.yml` and change `MockGenerator` to your project's name
+2. Open the `.sourcery.yml` and change `MockGenerator` to your project's name.
+If you have any external dependency you can include them in the `dependencies` list
 ```
 ...

 args:
   project: "MockGenerator"
+  dependencies: ["Foundation", "UIKit"]
 ```

 ### Xcode Build Scripts